-Addison’s disease can sometimes develop as a side effect of overtreatment for Cushing’s disease, or it can be seen after suddenly stopping long-term steroid treatment without a gradual withdrawal period.
+Addison’s disease can sometimes develop as a side effect of overtreatment for Cushing’s disease.
+Further, Addison’s disease can result from suddenly stopping long-term steroid treatment without a gradual withdrawal period.

-The adrenal glands are small glands that are located next to the kidneys and produce certain hormones that regulate normal body functions.
+The adrenal glands are small glands that are located next to the kidneys.
+They produce hormones that regulate normal body functions.
 These hormones include cortisol and aldosterone, which are both essential to health.

-In Addison’s disease, which is also called hypoadrenocorticism, the adrenal glands don’t produce enough of these hormones.
+In Addison’s disease, aka hypoadrenocorticism, the adrenal glands don’t produce enough of these hormones.

 What does it look like

-Dogs can show a variety of different signs and symptoms of Addison’s disease, including lethargy, vomiting and diarrhea, lack of appetite, shaking, and weakness.
+Dogs can show a variety of different symptoms of Addison’s disease, including:

 Bouts of illness typically “wax and wane.”

-Addison’s disease is sometimes called the “Great Imitator” because its signs are usually vague and can mirror a variety of medical disorders.
-Dogs can intermittently improve with supportive treatments, but the signs will return once treatment is stopped.
+Often, people refer to Addison’s disease as the “Great Imitator.”
+That is because its signs are usually vague and can mirror a variety of medical disorders.
+Dogs can intermittently improve with supportive treatments.
+However, the signs will return once treatment ends.

-Dogs that suddenly start vomiting and having diarrhea and become weak, faint and collapse may be in what is called an Addisonian crisis.
+Dogs that suddenly start vomiting and having diarrhea and become weak, faint and collapse may be suffering an Addisonian crisis.

-This is an emergency, and you should seek veterinary attention for your pet immediately.
+This is an emergency, and you should seek veterinary attention for your dog immediately.

-Diagnosis is based on your pet’s history, results of a physical examination, and blood and urine tests.
-Additional, more specialized blood tests are used to confirm the diagnosis.
-X-rays or ultrasound are sometimes done if needed to rule out other causes of your pet’s clinical signs.
+Diagnosis is based on your dog’s history, results of a physical examination, and blood and urine tests.
+Additionally, more specialized blood tests confirm the diagnosis.

-Your vet will monitor your dog’s progress very carefully, especially at the beginning of treatment.
-Follow-up blood testing is necessary to adjust medication dosages.
-Medication is needed for life and may need to be increased during periods of stress, such as traveling or boarding.
+Accurate dosage is essential.
+Therefore, your vet will monitor your dog’s progress very carefully, especially at the beginning of treatment.
+Further, follow-up blood testing is necessary to adjust medication dosages.
+Your dog will need the medication for life and may need a higher dose during periods of stress, such as traveling or boarding.